ionescuv/learncf/exercises/2_push_your_first_app/problem.md

 Let's push our first app to CloudFoundry.
-The application will be a static html page, deployed using the CF `staticfile_buildpack`.
+CloudFoundry supports multiple runtimes through the use of buildpacks.
+This first application will be a static html page, deployed using the CF `staticfile_buildpack`.
+This means that CloudFoundry will be running a simple web server for this app.

 ----------------------------------------------------------------------